Installing current LTS release nvm install --lts > Installing latest LTS version. > Downloading and installing node v16.16.0... > Now using node v16.16.0 (npm v8.11.0) # Checking your version node --version > v16.16.0

 We use Docker for few of our core features.
 So, you will need Docker installed locally to use features like Software Templates and TechDocs.
 Please refer to the installation instructions for Docker.

-To get up and running with a local Backstage to evaluate it, let's clone it off of GitHub and run an initial build.
+To get up and running with a local Backstage to evaluate it, let's clone it off of GitHub and run an initial install.

 Phew!
 Now you have a local repository that's ready to run and to add any open source contributions into.

 We are now going to launch two things: an example Backstage frontend app, and an example Backstage backend that the frontend talks to.
-You are going to need two terminal windows, both starting from the Backstage project root.
+These can both be launched through the following command:

 When Backstage starts, you can choose to enter as a Guest user and start exploring.